Itinerary

 Optional:

-- Return transfer from Séte to Toulouse (minimum 2 people, maximum 8 people) every Saturday and Monday, with own bike CHF 199.-/person
+- Return transfer from Séte to Toulouse (minimum 2 people, maximum 6 people) every Saturday and Monday, costs CHF 159.-/ CHF 205.- for your own bike, reservation is necessary, payable on the spot

 Arrival/Parking/Departure: